Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Riyadh truly transformed at night.

-One evening I visited the Kingdom Centre Tower, famous for its sky bridge suspended high above the city.
+For my final night, I visited the Kingdom Centre Tower, famous for its sky bridge suspended high above the city.
 During the day, the tower was impressive enough, but after dark the skyline exploded into colour and giant LED displays illuminated the building itself, often featuring images of the Crown Prince.

-By the end of four days, I still felt there was more to explore.
+People often say there is nothing to do in Riyadh, by the end of four days, I still felt there was more to explore.

 When it came time to leave Riyadh, I caught three connecting metro lines to the airport during rush hour.
 The entire trip took less than an hour and cost roughly AUD $1.61 using my credit card to tap on and off directly at the gates.